Limitations on Accurate, Trusted, Human-level Reasoning: Introduction

-Theorem \ref{thm:agi} points out a fundamental limitation of an AGI system: such a system cannot be both safe and trusted.
-Similarly, if there is some trusted AI system, then either that system is not actually safe, or it is not an AGI system.
+Theorem \ref{thm:agi} points out a fundamental limitation of a human-level reasoning system: such a system cannot be both accurate and trusted.
+Similarly, if there is some trusted AI system, then either that system is not actually accurate, or it is not a human-level reasoning system.
 We prove this result in Section \ref{sec:technical}.
 While much of our proof technique mimics Gödel's proof of his incompleteness theorems \citep{godel1931formal} (and also Turing's proof of the undecidability of the halting problem \citep{turing1937computable}), the argument we make is not in the context of axiomatic system and theorem proving but in the context of an AI system that needs to solve certain task instances of applications such as program verification or planning.
 Our proofs are self-contained in this context and do not require knowledge of formal axiomatic reasoning or logical rules of deduction.
 Thus rather than viewing the results as limitations of systems of logic, they should be viewed as limitations of AI systems.

-{We also consider a relaxation of safety which requires the AI system to be calibrated with respect to its predictions, as opposed to Definition \ref{def:safety} which requires the system to be always correct unless it abstains.
-We call this notion calibration-safety, and for the case of program verification calibration-safety requires that if the AI system outputs that some program terminates with some probability $p$, then that program should actually terminate with probability approximately $p$.
-In Section \ref{sec:calibration} we show a similar limitation as in Theorem~\ref{thm:agi} for AI systems which satisfy calibration-safety.}
+{We also consider a relaxation of accuracy which requires the AI system to be calibrated with respect to its predictions, as opposed to Definition \ref{def:accuracy} which requires the system to be always correct unless it abstains.
+In the context of program verification, calibration requires that if the AI system outputs that some program terminates with probability $p$, then that program should actually terminate with probability approximately $p$.
+In Section \ref{sec:calibration} we show a similar limitation as in Theorem~\ref{thm:agi} for AI systems which are calibrated.}